ctnava/rxtechnotes/personnel_services.md

 ## Outpatient

+In healthcare, outpatient refers to a patient who receives medical care without being admitted to a hospital overnight.

 ### Community Retail Pharmacies

 Community retail pharmacies provide direct patient access to prescription medications, health consultations, and over-the-counter (OTC) products.
 These pharmacies dispense nearly **two-thirds of all prescriptions nationwide**, making them central to public health delivery.
 They serve as both **medication access points** and **healthcare hubs** within the community.